Living the Dream?

 Keep a routine…loosely.

-Simple daily anchors like a morning cuppa, a tidy van, or a shared sunset walk can keep you grounded when the scenery is ever-changing.
+Simple daily anchors, such as a morning cup of coffee, a tidy van, or a shared sunset walk, can keep you grounded when the scenery is ever-changing.

 And lastly: document the little things.